bitfinexcom/bitfinex-terminal/README.md

 It will print something like `Pay to 0xaf2333...` to the console.
 When we pay 2 cents USDT to that address, we get one hour of access to the stream and our replication starts.
 But for now, we just continue to write our example program.

 When we made the payment, as soon as our payment is received, the feed event is triggered, and we start replicating the data.
+In case we have already payed, the `feed` event is triggered, too.
 For example purposes, we also do a database query with the orderbook query api:

 ```js
 buyer.on('feed', function () {